 Features of Spark:

-- Spark has an ability to supports several languages.
+- Spark can support several languages.

-- Active, gradual and expanding community.
+- Active, gradual, and expanding community.

 - Spark can not only work separately, but it can also work on Hadoop.

 Eclipse is an integrated Java-free open-source development framework.
 Eclipse offers much-needed help to complete code, refactor and check syntax.
-It provides new features, many models of tools, java testing techniques and frameworks for growth.
+It provides new features, many models of tools, java testing techniques, and frameworks for growth.
 It also provides a variety of tool plugins for developing various Java apps called the Java Development Tools Project (JDT).

 Features of Eclipse: